serodriguez68/react-cheatsheet-udemy-2019/README.md

 ### Reducers
 Reducers map to departments in our analogy.
 Each reducer:
-- Receives all possible actions on the app and is in charge of listening to the actions of interest and creating a NEW slice of state given the old slice of state and the nature of the action.
+- Receives all possible actions on the app and is in charge of listening to the actions of interest and creating a NEW slice of state given the old **slice**of state and the nature of the action.
+    - Note that the reducer receives its old SLICE of state, NOT the complete store.
-    - DO NOT mutate the old slice of state.
+    - DO NOT mutate the old slice of state, create a NEW slice of state.
+See [these patterns.](#patterns-for-safely-manipulating-state-in-reducers-without-mutation)
+    - Must return ANY value besides `undefined` (`null` is ok).
+    - A reducer must be a PURE FUNCTION.
+It must NOT reach "out of itself" to decide what to return.
+        - e.g. NOT network requests, NOT DOM traversing, NOT read from hard-drive.
 - If the action is of no interest to the reducer, it needs to return the slice of old state unchanged.
 - It needs to initialize the slice of state it manipulates with a reasonable value (e.g. an empty array).